-There are many strange, mysterious and challenging events in our recent and ancient past.
-This course looks at a sample of the bizarre, unexplained and unusual events, places and people who have made headlines in the past.
+There are many strange, mysterious, and challenging events in our recent and ancient past.
+This course looks at a sample of the bizarre, unexplained, and unusual events, places, and people who have made headlines in the past.

-We will use archaeology, museum visits, first hand sources, field work and dig site excavations to investigate a range of topics from different civilizations and times.
+We will use archaeology, museum visits, firsthand sources, and interactive site visits to investigate a range of topics from different civilisations and times.
 A sample of these includes: